Protoplanetary Disk Dynamics

 Publications

 J. J. Zanazzi & Eugene Chiang; Sweeping Secular Resonances and Giant Planet Inclinations in Transition Discs.
-2023, submitted to MNRAS.
+2024, MNRAS, 527, 7203.
 PDF

 Hjorth M., Albrecht S., Hirano T., Winn J. N., Dawson R. I., Zanazzi J. J., et al.; A backward-spinning star with two coplanar planets.
 2021, PNAS, 118, 2017418118.
 PDF